ibm-cloud-docs/sell/tutorial-define-bundle.md

 {: #bundle-name}
 {: step}

-When you add a product, you can add a new product or import an existing product from a private catalog.
-For the purposes of this tutorial, add a new product.
+You can add a new product or import an existing product from a private catalog.
+For the purposes of this tutorial, add a product.

-1. From the {{site.data.keyword.cloud_notm}} Partner Center, click **Create**.
+1. From the **My products** page in {{site.data.keyword.cloud_notm}} Partner Center, click **Create**.
+1. Click **Create a product**, and click **Next**.
+1. Select **Deployable software** as the type of product that you're onboarding, and click **Next**.

+    The product type is used for tax assessment purposes.
+For more information, see [Selling on IBM Cloud](/docs/sell?topic=sell-selling-clouds).
+    {: important}

-1. Provide the name of your Operator bundle as it appears in the {{site.data.keyword.redhat_notm}} registry in the product name field.
+1. Enter the display name of your Operator bundle as it appears in the {{site.data.keyword.redhat_notm}} registry in the product name field.
 For the purposes of this tutorial, you can enter `Akka Cluster Operator`.
-1. Select the product type.
-For the purposes of this tutorial, select **Deployable software**.

-    The product type that you select is used for tax assessment purposes.
-    {: important}

-1. Click **Add**.
+1. Optionally, enter the programmatic name of your product, and click **Next**.
+1. Review your product details and click **Create**.

 ## Define your catalog entry and product page
 {: #bundle-catalog}